Blue Light Glasses Actually Work. Who Knew?

 When my glasses finally arrived, I immediately had to test them out.
 My initial reaction after wearing them and staring into the computer screen was “Wow, everything is yellow.”
 Little did I know that was the beauty of blue-light-blocking glasses.

 Humans are accustomed to blue light naturally since most of it comes from the sun, but because of our increasingly digital world, we’re exposed to blue light rays from our TVs, computers, and cell phones.
-The science of blue light blocking glasses is heavily debated, mostly because of its recency, but from my testing, I can say it improved my eye strain tremendously.
+The science of blue light blocking glasses is heavily debated, mostly because of its recency, but from my testing, I can say it reduced my eye strain tremendously.

 I should be completely honest in saying that I have 20/20 eyesight.
 This isn’t a humblebrag, it’s the truth.
 I don’t really need reading glasses, but my optometrist said wearing a pair with a .75 prescription, especially since I work on a computer eight hours a day, will help me to prevent straining my eyes and maintain my 20/20 for a bit longer.